 Only UNI eLearning Admins have the capability to enroll users into your UNI eLearning course(s).
 For UNI acadamic courses, registered students are automatically enrolled into the UNI eLearning courses daily.

 To add non-registered users, please complete the "Contact eLearning Support" form or send an email to firstname.lastname@example.org with the following information for each user you want enrolled:

 In an eLearning course, on the left-side users should see a menu that contains different links to materials in the course.
 This menu is called the Course Menu and should look simiiar to this:

 Users can minimize or hide the course menu which prevents users from navigating within the course.
 If the Course Menu is not visible, below are the two options to display the Course Menu again.

 Minimized Course Menu:

-With the integration of the UNI eLearning Learning Management System (LMS) and Campus Solutions Student Information System (SIS), we currently do not have the capability for Instructors to combine sections.
-You can use the "Copy Course" feature within the application to setup the courses identically, but subsequently, you will need to make changes to each section independently by coping individual elements from one course to the other.
+With the integration of the UNI eLearning Learning Management System (LMS) and Campus Solutions Student Information System (SIS), we currently do not have the capability for Instructors to combine sections at will.
+You can use the "Copy Course" feature within the application to setup courses identically, but subsequently, you will need to make changes to each section independently by coping individual elements from one course to the other.

 UNI has an agreement with iParadigms, LLC that permits campus-wide utilization of their Turnitin products: